danielzelfo/spidey/README.md

 # Spidey Search
-Spidey Search is a fully functional search engine built from the ground up and able to handle hundreds of thousands of documents or web pages.
-It consists of a crawler, an indexer, and a search interface.
+Spidey Search is a powerful and efficient search engine that can handle large volumes of documents or web pages.
+It includes a web crawler, an indexer, and a user-friendly search interface, all built from the ground up.

-### Crawl
+### Crawling
-The crawler can be used to create or update the corpus.
-It obeys the robots.txt file of the subdomain being crawled.
-It avoids web traps using various methods including comparing webpage footprints and detecting URL patterns.
-It can detect webpages with valuable text information and blacklist low information and error webpages.
+The crawler is designed to create or update the corpus of documents that the search engine indexes.
+It respects the robots.txt file of the websites it crawls, and uses various methods to avoid common web traps.
+These include comparing webpage footprints and detecting URL patterns.
+Additionally, the crawler is able to detect web pages with valuable text information and blacklist low-quality or error pages.

-### Index
+### Indexing
-The indexer is used to build an inverted index using the corpus.
-It is written in Python.
-It first filters the crawled data by detecting and eliminating duplicate pages and extracting the text content and positions of important tags.
-It then builds index files for different n-grams.
-Small portions of the index are offloaded in the indexing process and combined at the end using the k-way merge algorithm, allowing the indexer to have a smaller, adjustable memory footprint.
-The documents for each term in the index files are sorted using their adjusted tf-idf score which considers important HTML tags.
+The indexer, written in Python, is responsible for building the inverted index that powers the search engine.
+It filters the crawled data by eliminating duplicate pages, extracting the text content, and determining the positions of important tags.
+The indexer then builds index files for different n-grams, using a k-way merge algorithm to combine smaller portions of the index as it is built.
+This allows for a more efficient use of memory.
+The documents are sorted using an adjusted tf-idf score, which takes into account the importance of HTML tags.

-### Query
+### Searching
-The search engine allows the user to search using a web interface that communicates with a REST API to retrieve search results.
-The search engine finds relevant pages by applying intersections and unions on appropriate term document lists.
-Since the term documents are sorted by their scores, a subset of the documents for each term can be retrieved for intersecting, allowing for faster query times.
-The ranks of the results are adjusted based on the bigram index and cosine similarity with the query text to enhance search results.
+The search engine allows users to search for relevant documents using a web interface that communicates with a REST API.
+The search engine finds relevant pages by applying intersections and unions on appropriate term-document lists.
+The term-documents are sorted by their scores, allowing for faster query times.
+The search results are ranked using bigram index and cosine similarity with the query text, to enhance the relevance of the results.

+## Getting Started
+To get started with Spidey Search, please refer to the [backend](/backend/) and [frontend](/frontend/) README files for specific instructions on how to run and use the system.